Kashmir conflict: Human rights abuses

-The Freedom in the World 2006 report categorised Indian-administered Kashmir as "partly free", and Pakistan-administered Kashmir, as well as the country of Pakistan, as "not free".
+In the Freedom in the World 2025 report, Indian-administered Kashmir was categorized as "partly-free", while Pakistani-administered Kashmir was categorized as "not free".
+India and Pakistan themselves were both categorized as "partly free".

 Indian administered Kashmir

-Human rights abuses have been committed by Indian forces in Kashmir.
-Militants have also committed crimes.
 Crimes by state forces are done inside Kashmir Valley which is the location of the present conflict.

 The 2010 Chatham House opinion poll of the people of Indian administered Jammu and Kashmir found that overall concern, in the entire state, over human rights abuses was 43%.
 In the surveyed districts of the Muslim majority Kashmir Valley, where the desire for Independence is strongest, there was a high rate of concern over human rights abuses.
 (88% in Baramulla, 87% in Srinagar, 73% in Anantnag and 55% in Badgam).
 However, in the Hindu and Buddhist majority areas of the state, where pro-India sentiment is extremely strong, concern over human rights abuses was low (only 3% in Jammu expressed concerns over human rights abuses).